d2s/Documentation/README.md

 > - Parameters to [rsync](docs/Parameters.md).
 > - Some more info about standard [parameters to rsync](docs/RsyncParameters.md).

+#### Apple App Store

+Why is RsyncOSX not on Apple App Store?
+Well, it has been.
+The App Store version of RsyncOSX was dropped because of restrictions executing RsyncOSX in [Apples sandbox technology](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html).
+Executing applications in a sandbox environment restricts RsyncOSX (rsync) from using a ssh-tunnel.
+Ssh is not allowed reading certificates for passwordless logins when rsync is forked from RsyncOSX.
+There might be a solution for it, but I dont want to spend time investigating how.

 ### My NAS setup

 I have setup up my own [NAS](docs/DIYNAS.md).
 I am doing backups by using RsyncOSX and sharing out disk by AFP and SMB.